-Itafos will not retaliate and does not tolerate acts of retaliation against any director, officer or employee who makes a good faith report of known or suspected acts of misconduct or other violations of this Code by others.
+The Company will not retaliate and does not tolerate acts of retaliation against any director, officer or employee who makes a report on reasonable beliefs of known or suspected acts of misconduct or other violations of this Code by others.

-X. Obligation to Comply
+Z. Obligation to Comply

-Always apply the Company's principles of business conduct, follow the Company's policies, and comply with applicable laws and regulations.
+Always apply the Company's principles of business conduct, follow the Company's policies, and comply with applicable laws, rules and regulations.

 We must all work to ensure prompt and consistent action against violations of this Code.
 However, in some situations it is difficult to know if a violation has occurred.
 When you are unsure of what to do in any situation, please seek guidance from your manager, Human Resources, Chief Financial Officer, General Counsel, the Business Conduct Helpline, or other sources of information and support before you act.

 You will be asked, from time to time, to participate and complete Code training.
 Upon completion of the training, you may be asked to reaffirm your knowledge and understanding of the Code requirements and your commitment in doing business with integrity, as embodied by this Code.
+You have a responsibility to complete all Company-sponsored Code trainings and any other Company policies training sessions.